Build Better Customer Relationships With These 6 Online Course Ideas

 An on-boarding course is a great tool for educating new customers and getting them to actively engage with you (and your product) right off the bat.

-At Coach, we have the Solopreneur Starter Kit, which is a free online course for new customers.
+At Podia, we have the Solopreneur Starter Kit, which is a free online course for new customers.

 While customers can enroll at any time, we also deliver the highlights from each section of the course through a drip email campaign that’s automatically sent out over the course of the customer’s first month with us.

 Consider creating something similar for your customers where you not only teach and guide them, but get them using your product at an early (and critical) phase of your relationship.

 An online course with an “end goal” is a great way to help customers achieve something in a condensed period of time.

 And the best part?
 When your customers get to the end of your course, they’ll associate your brand with their sense of achievement, and will likely credit you when sharing their story of success.

 For example, at Podia we offer 10-day Product Bootcamp, a “goal-specific” email course that’s free and delivered via email over 10 days.

 The goal behind the email course is to get product creators to create and launch their next online course or digital download within 10 days, which not only benefits them, but us too, as it gives creators a reason to use Podia in an immediate and long-term capacity.

 For your customers, think about the one thing you want them to do (for us, that’s getting a customer to upload and sell a digital product), then come up with a course that gets them to do that one thing (and quickly).